swseighman/Cassandra-Quarkus-Demo/README.md

 ```
 **NOTE:** These examples use [http](https://httpie.io/) but of course, `curl` will work too.

-Then check to make certain it posted properly:
+Then check to make certain the data posted properly:
 ```
 $ http http://localhost:8080/fruits --body
 [